Home / Kitchen Remodeling / Highland Park, CA

 Countertops in Highland Park kitchens and baths

-For Highland Park projects we specify the full range of premium countertop materials — quartzite for its natural beauty and durability, marble for a timeless luxury statement, engineered quartz from manufacturers like Caesarstone and Cambria for low-maintenance consistency, and granite for classic appeal.
-Highland Park buyers tend toward mid-range engineered quartz with stone accents.
-During your Highland Park design consultation, we help you select the material that best fits your style, usage patterns, and budget.
+On Highland Park kitchens we carry the whole spread of premium countertop materials.
+There is quartzite for natural beauty that holds up, marble for a luxury look that never dates, engineered quartz from makers such as Caesarstone and Cambria for an easy-care and consistent surface, and granite for a classic feel.
+Highland Park buyers usually gravitate to full-slab natural stone with book-matched veining.
+When we sit down for your Highland Park design consultation, we help you land on the material that suits your taste, how you cook, and your budget.

 Cabinetry options for Highland Park homes

-Our Highland Park projects feature custom-built and semi-custom cabinetry in a range of styles — from flat-panel and slab-front for contemporary homes to shaker and raised-panel for traditional aesthetics.
-We offer solid wood construction in maple, cherry, white oak, and walnut, with soft-close hardware standard on every Highland Park project.
+The cabinetry on our Highland Park kitchens runs from custom-built to semi-custom across many looks, whether that is flat-panel and slab-front for a modern home or shaker and raised-panel for a traditional one.
+You can choose solid wood in maple, cherry, white oak, or walnut, and soft-close hardware comes standard on every Highland Park kitchen we build.

 Flooring choices for Highland Park renovations